open-education-hub/essentials-security/system-exploration/README.md

 There are many false flags out there.
 Answer the questions and find the **real** flags.
-The quizes cover subjects discussed today and durint the previous session.
+The quizzes cover subjects discussed today and during the previous session.
 Think of them as a recap.

-The answer to each of the riddles in the files `question-*` from the [01-challenge_surgical-precision/src](./activities/01-challenge_surgical-precision/src) is the name of the flag you need to submit for that particular riddle.
+The answer to each of the riddles in the files `question-*` from the [surgical-precision/src](./activities/surgical-precision/src) is the name of the flag you need to submit for that particular riddle.

 Beware of [red herrings](https://en.wikipedia.org/wiki/Red_herring)!